yewang/besogo/README.md

 Web Dev Guide
 -------------

+See <http://yewang.github.io/besogo/> and <http://yewang.github.io/besogo/fixedSize.html> for some examples of how to embed BesoGo

 #### To embed BesoGo editor/viewer in your website
 1. Link the style sheet `css/besogo.css` and one of the `css/board-*.css` sheets, which select different board themes (`simple`, `flat`, `book`, `dark`, `wood`, etc.).
 These sheets provide essential rendering parameters and can be modified to customize the layout and style.